 Clinical featuresThis section has been translated automatically.

-The pleura reacts to chronic irritation by asbestos fibres in different ways (Müller 1996):
+The pleura reacts to chronic irritation by asbestos fibers in different ways (Müller 1996):

-A so-called asbestos pleuritis can develop, which turns into a hyalinosis complicata with often bilateral, diffuse pleural fibrosis, which is mainly located in the mid and subfields and in the pleura pulmonalis.
-Often hyaline or calcified pleural plaques also occur in the area of the chest wall or diaphragm.
-Pulmonary asbestosis does not necessarily have to be present at this stage.
+A so-called asbestos pleurisy may develop, which progresses to hyalinosis complicata with often bilateral diffuse pleural fibrosis localized predominantly in the middle and lower fields and in the pleura pulmonalis.
+Hyaline or calcified pleural plaques in the area of the chest wall or diaphragm often also occur.
+At this stage, pulmonary asbestosis is not necessarily also present.

 ImagingThis section has been translated automatically.

-Sonography: Sonography often shows signs of pleural effusion (signs of asbestos pleuritis; the effusion is usually non-specific, without signs of inflammation and rich in fibrin)
+Sonography: Sonography often shows signs of pleural effusions (signs of asbestos pleuritis; the effusion is usually nonspecific, without signs of inflammation and rich in fibrin).

-Computed tomography: Frequently, in computed tomography pleural (often calcified) plaques of the parietal pleura occur, more rarely of the visceral pleura, often on both sides; sometimes these plaques are also found in the area of the heart contour.
-In the advanced stage, reticular to coarse-striped changes of the subfields up to the honeycomb form can be found.
-Furthermore, spherical atelectasis and compensatory emphysema of the upper fields (Piper 2007)
+Computed tomography: Frequently, computed tomography reveals pleural (often calcified) plaques of the parietal pleura, less frequently of the visceral pleura, often bilaterally; sometimes these plaques are also found in the region of the cardiac contour.
+In advanced stages, reticular to coarse striated changes of the subfields up to honeycomb form are found.
+Furthermore, ball atelectasis as well as compensatory emphysema of the upper fields (Piper 2007).

 HistologyThis section has been translated automatically.

 Histologically there is a non-specific chronic inflammatory foreign body reaction.